sriramsri230/sriramsri230/README.md

 # Hello, I'm Sriram S 👋

 ## About Me
-- 🔭 I’m currently working on Wordpress.
+- 🔭 I’m currently working in Grafikos Designs.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python backend development.
 - 👯 I’m looking to collaborate on Tech related people.
 - 🤔 I’m looking for help with creating an own AI.
 - 💬 Ask me about Low Code Development & Some tech tricks.